 Shortest Lived

-- SkyFun Jet (1 actual flight)
+- SkyFun Jet (1 short flight)

 - Heli-Max AXE CPv3 (~2 hover attempts)